19 Best Things to Do in Timisoara: The Ultimate 2026 Guide

 Talented artists painting with graffiti sprays and guitar players cheering the atmosphere up are always present here too.
 It’s the perfect spot to unwind, enjoy some free entertainment, and maybe even join in the fun.

-7. Have a drink in Unirii Square
+7. Have a drink in the Union Square (Piața Unirii)

 If you keep walking on the same pedestrian street from the Libertatii Square, you will get to the next place connected to it: Unirii Square.